DTrejo/dtrejo.github.io/anti-desertification-to-reverse-climate-change.md

+---
+title: 'Regenerative anti-desertification vs "plant more trees": why does Regenerative feel more promising?'
+date: 2020-7-20 05:55 CEST
+tags: health, climatechange
+---

 [Rough draft, stat checks & corrections are very welcome – DTrejo]

-# Regenerative anti-desertification vs "plant more trees": why does Regenerative feel more promising?
+# ${this.title}

 There have been, and continue to be, many efforts to plant trees to combat climate change.
 Where they work, I support them.
 These efforts will not work in places with infrequent rain, and that's where regenerative land management comes in.